-How do I bring Kids2College to my local school?
+How do I bring Kids2College to my students?

-Interested schools are asked to complete the program application as early as possible during the school year, prior to the due date.
-In order to be considered, a school must submit a completed online Application.
-In order to be considered, a school must submit a completed online Application.
+Interested educators are asked to complete the program application as early as possible during the school year, prior to the priority deadline.
 After review of all applications, schools accepted into the program will receive a Letter of Agreement which must be signed electronically prior to participation.
 Participants will have access to hard copy or digital curriculum and program support from ACPE staff.

 What is the application deadline?

 Although campus partnerships and physical curriculum are limited in supply, digital resources and program support are available to all applicants.
-Educators are encouraged to apply early, submit complete applications with supporting documents, and have full teacher support.
+Educators are encouraged to apply early, submit complete applications, and have full teacher support.

 Is there a curriculum training?